Newly published paper recognises high levels of security assurance and global interoperability provided by standardised integrated SIM solutions

 “The standardised integrated SIM is now recognised by the TCA as an innovative, new SIM form factor, which sits alongside the established embedded SIM and which can bring numerous benefits to a broad range of secure connectivity use cases which require small SIM dimensions, low energy consumption, or high levels of accessible memory and/or advanced computing power for example.
 TCA additionally supports standardisation efforts and activities intended to reduce the overall time and complexity of certification for integrated SIM solutions.”

 TCA evolved from the SIMalliance in February 2020, reflecting the continued expansion of the global SIM industry and the need for broader industry collaboration among all ecosystem participants beyond traditional SIM manufacturers.
-As a global, non-profit industry association, TCA works to enable trust in a connected future.
+As a global industry association, TCA works to enable trust in a connected future.
 The organisation’s vision is to drive the sustained growth of a connected society through trusted connectivity which protects assets, end user privacy and networks.
 Its members are leaders within the global TRE ecosystem.

 – ENDS –